Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Introduction

 AI assistants with egocentric vision acquire environmental observations through head-mounted cameras and AI glasses \cite{plizzari2024outlook}.
 Imagine an AI assistant capable of autonomously learning key procedural steps, detecting errors in real time, and providing contextual responses to user queries.
 Such a system holds significant potential across various fields, including industrial assembly \cite{ding2023every}, smart homes \cite{plizzari2024outlook}, remote medical assistance, and vocational training.

-Based on the envisioned functions, such as the ability to detect procedural errors in real time, the ability to learn the key steps of procedural tasks independently from videos, the ability to understand egocentric videos and answer relevant questions, this paper identifies three new technical approaches, to address key requirements for building an egocentric procedural AI assistant (EgoProceAssist): egocentric procedural error detection, egocentric procedural learning, egocentric procedural question answering.
-The overall structure is shown in Fig.~\ref{fig2}.
+Based on the envisioned functions, such as the ability to detect procedural errors in real time, the ability to learn the key steps of procedural tasks independently from videos, the ability to understand egocentric videos and answer relevant questions, this paper identifies three new technical approaches and two enabling dimensions, to address key requirements for building an egocentric procedural AI assistant (EgoProceAssist): egocentric procedural error detection, egocentric procedural learning, egocentric procedural question answering, real-time and streaming video understanding, and proactive interaction in procedural contexts.
+The main contributions of this work can be summarized as follows: